American flag with green background

 Making Your Voting Action Plan

 In New York State, all voters have choices in how to vote.
 You may vote in person on Election Day, vote early in the days before the election, or vote by absentee ballot.
-Because of COVID-19, all voters are entitled to cast an absentee ballot.

 • Vote Early: A safe and easy way to vote in person is to cast your ballot during the early voting period for the primary and the general election.
 Your early voting polling place may be different than your regular location.
 Check before you go.